MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/connect-data-sources.md

 By default, Reporting Services uses the first client's UI culture to load ODP.NET.
 As a result, all subsequent connections to Oracle from Reporting Services will be in that initial UI culture until restart of the service.
 This approach can cause issues rendering a report due to mismatches in UI culture formatting.

-To offer a better experience in Reporting Services, we have introduced a configuration setting named UseInstalledUICulture.
-When UseInstalledUICulture is set to true, Reporting Services will always load ODP.NET in the server’s UI Culture instead of the first client’s culture.
+To offer a better experience in Power BI Report Server, we have introduced a configuration setting named UseInstalledUICulture.
+When UseInstalledUICulture is set to true, the report server always loads ODP.NET in the server’s UI Culture instead of the first client’s culture.
 This setting is available in Power BI Reporting Services starting with the February Service Release

 To enable the feature, modify ORACLE extension entry rsreportserver.config file like below.